umami-software/website/content/environment-variables.md

 HTTP header to check for the client's IP address.
 This is useful when you're behind a proxy that uses non-standard headers.

+### DISABLE_LOGIN = 1

+Disables the login page for the application.

+### REMOVE_TRAILING_SLASH = 1

+Removes the trailing slash from all incoming urls.

+### TRACKER_SCRIPT_NAME = &lt;scipt name&gt;

+Allow you to assign a custom name to the tracker script.
+The default it `umami`.
+If you update this, be sure to update the tracking code on your website to the new name.